silx-kit/pyFAI/README.rst

 MacOSX
 ------

-You are advised to build pyFAI with the GCC compiler, clang (<3.5) laking the support of OpenMP.
+You are advised to build pyFAI with the GCC compiler, as the compiler provided by Apple with XCode (a derivative of clang) lakes the support of OpenMP.
-If you use Xcode5, append the "--no-openmp" option to deactivate multithreading in binary modules.
+If you use Xcode5 or newer, append the "--no-openmp" option to deactivate multithreading in binary modules.
 You will also need *cython* to re-generate the C-files and delete *src/histogram.c* before running::

-    pip install cython
+    pip install cython --user --upgrade
-    rm src/histogram.c
+    rm pyFAI/ext/histogram.c
     python setup.py build --no-openmp